Metropolis of Kiev, Galicia and all Rus' (1620–1686): The metropolis in the Commonwealth proper

-Antin (or Antonii) Vynnytsky (1600-26 November 1679) was consecrated bishop of Peremyshl in 1650.
+Antonii Vynnytskyi (1600 – 26 November 1679) was consecrated bishop of Peremyshl in 1650.
 Thirteen years later, Vynnytsky was elected as Metropolitan of Kiev and Exarch of the Patriarch of Constantinople in Ukraine.
 This was at the behest of the king who refused to recognise Joseph Tukalsky-Neliubovych.

 Absorption of the metropolis by the Patriachate of Moscow

 In the fall of 1676, Ivan Samoylovych crossed the Dnieper with an army of 30,000 men and besieged Chyhyryn for a second time.
 After several hours of battle, Doroshenko asked his 2,000 Serdiuk garrison to lay down their arms as he had decided to abdicate, which he did on 19 September 1676.
 Doroshenko was arrested and brought to Moscow where he was kept in honorary exile, never to return to Ukraine.

 That same year, the Ottomans, acting on behalf of the Regent of Russia, Sophia Alekseyevna, pressured the Patriarch of Constantinople into transferring the exarchate from the jurisdiction of Constantinople to the Patriarchy of Moscow.
 As a result, the Ecumenical Patriarch Dionysius IV and the Holy Synod of the Ecumenical Patriarchate issued a synodal letter that gave the Patriarch of Moscow the right to ordain the Metropolitan of Kiev.
 This effectively established the Metropolis of Kiev (Patriarchate of Moscow).
 Deacon Nikita Alekseev presented Patriarch Dionysius with 200 gold and "three forty sables" for these documents, for which he received a handwritten receipt from Dionysius.
 In his letter to the Moscow tsars, the patriarch of Constantinople asked to send a "salary" for the other bishops who signed the act.

 The ecclesiastical-historical and canonical assessment of this event differs greatly in the Moscow Patriarchate and Ecumenical Patriarchate of Constantinople.
 The Russian Orthodox Church claims that this was a transfer of the Metropolis of Kiev; the position of the Ecumenical Patriarchate is that there was only an "Act" giving the right to ordain the Metropolitan of Kiev to the Moscow Patriarch.
 At the same time, the Metropolis of Kiev remained part of the Ecumenical Patriarchate of Constantinople.